GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/browser-support/index.md

 ## CustomTabsIntent.Builder

-CustomTabsIntent.Builder is the class you will use to create your Custom Tabs.
-You have a number of ways to configure your Custom Tab to help it blend as seamlessly as posible with your app, via a collection of built in methods.
+`CustomTabsIntent.Builder` creates Custom Tabs.
+You have a number of ways to configure your custom tab to help it blend as seamlessly as possible with your app via a collection of built in methods.
 These include

 ### addDefaultShareMenuItem